magnASCII.io Simone Magnaschi

 7 bite-sized tips for reliable web automation and scraping selectors

 If you’re like most developers, you’ve probably encountered Cascading Style Sheet (CSS) selectors for styling webpages.
-We can mix-and-match CSS selectors to describe any subset of elements on a page.
+For example, the following CSS rule combines a paragraph element selector p…

 Tags: #webdev